Elsie is an experienced pet sitter and knows what to do if a cat starts sneezing.

-- Persistent sneezing that accompanies bad breath, eating problems, drooling, lethargy, fever or a swollen face.
+- Persistent sneezing that accompanies bad breath, eating problems, drooling, lethargy, fever, or a swollen face.
 You may notice your kitty pawing at his or her nose and mouth as well.
 Dental problems or a tooth abscess may need to be addressed.
 A more serious cause of the above symptoms is oral cancer.
 Sadly, I recently lost my cat to this devastating cancer.
-We were all convinced (my veterinarian included) it was a tooth abscess.
+We were all convinced (my veterinarian included) that it was a tooth abscess.

 - Sneezing accompanied by loss of appetite.
 When your cat has stopped eating, you need to investigate the root cause.